kanisterio/kanister/docs/functions.rst

 ---------------------------

 This function restores data backed up by the ``BackupDataUsingKopiaServer`` function.
-It creates a new Pod that mounts the PVCs referenced by the specified Pod and restores data to the specified path.
+It creates a new Pod that mounts the PVCs referenced by the Pod specified in the function argument and restores data to the specified path.

 .. note::
    It is extremely important that, the PVCs are not currently